-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission Here’s our process.

 Many sleeping aids contain melatonin.
 They tend to be most effective for people with circadian rhythm sleep disorders, which are problems with the timing of sleeping or waking up.

-Melatonin can be especially helpful for people:
+Melatonin can beneficial for people: